©

 Artistic exchange

-Residencies in Salvador and London connect musicians from both countries in a collaborative process.
+Residencies in Salvador and London connected musicians from both countries in a collaborative process.

-In Salvador, British artists from the bands Mangrove Steelband (Andrew Facey, Kishan Shorter-Ashmeil, Mia Morgan and Joselyn Iwunze), Channel One Sound System (Mikey Dread & Ras Sherby) and Triniboy Joocie (Rodell Sorzano) join BaianaSystem for an immersion in the local culture and the co-creation of a collaborative repertoire.
+In Salvador, British artists from the bands Mangrove Steelband (Andrew Facey, Kishan Shorter-Ashmeil, Mia Morgan and Joselyn Iwunze), Channel One Sound System (Mikey Dread & Ras Sherby) and Triniboi Joocie (Rodell Sorzano) joined BaianaSystem for an immersion in the local culture and the co-creation of a collaborative repertoire.

-The result will be presented at BaianaSystem’s official Carnival parade in Salvador, on 14 February, with free public access.
+The result was presented at BaianaSystem’s official Carnival parade in Salvador, on 14 February, with free public access.

 BaianaSystem, recognised for renewing Salvador’s Carnival with its blend of Afro-Brazilian culture, samba-reggae, electronic music and strong social engagement, draws crowds with its Navio Pirata trio elétrico.
 In 2025, the band won the Latin Grammy in the category Best Rock or Alternative Album in Portuguese with O Mundo Dá Voltas.